 Even better, you need a solution that integrates technology with the human service of booking help and trip support.

-As for the second and third question, we’ll be addressing those in the bulk of this post.
+As for the second and third questions, we’ll be addressing those in the bulk of this post.

 46% of Corporate travelers have booked outside of policy for hotel bookings, so something is definitely wrong with the business travel industry.